 - …exacerbated by bloaty design

-- …if the object model stuff is multi-standard compatibility disaster, I’d like the trade-off to be speed, or functional design features, or some other such modern convenience.
+- …if the object model stuff is a confused multi-standard compatibility disaster, I’d like the trade-off to be speed, or some other such modern convenience.
 Nah.

 - One of the worst names to google for ever (cf Processing, Pure)